dylancobb2525/travel-server/README.md

 npm install
 ```

+2. Set up MongoDB:
+   - Create a MongoDB Atlas account at https://www.mongodb.com/cloud/atlas
+   - Create a new cluster
+   - Get your connection string
+   - Set the `MONGODB_URI` environment variable with your connection string, or update the connection string in `server.js`

-2. Add images to the `public/images/` folder (see public/images/README.md for required image names)
+3. Add images to the `public/images/` folder (see public/images/README.md for required image names)

 ## Running the Server